 Key Takeaways

-Ultimately, a principal appoints the superintendent.
-Indeed, the wording of the particular construction contract will set out the scope of the superintendent’s role in administering the construction contract.
+A principal appoints a superintendent, who will administer and oversee a construction contract.
+Likewise, the wording of the particular construction contract will set out the scope of the superintendent’s role in administering the construction contract.
 However, sometimes the principal employs the superintendent as an agent.
 On the contrary, sometimes both parties ask the superintendent to act fairly or with reasonableness.

 Frequently Asked Questions